-He is a member of the European Association for Decision Making and the Society for Judgment & Decision Making and currently serves on the editorial boards of the Journal of Behavioral Decision Making; Current Psychology Letters: Behaviour, Brain & Cognition and Theory and Psychology.
+He is a member of the European Association for Decision Making and the Society for Judgment & Decision Making.

-Professor Ayton joined the Psychology Department at City in 1992 following research and lecturing posts at the City of London Polytechnic and a post at the BBC as manager of special projects in their Broadcasting Research Department.
+Professor Ayton joined the Centre for Decision Research in 2020 following 28 years in the Psychology Department at City, University of London and one year at the BBC as manager of special projects in their Broadcasting Research Department.

-He has been a visiting scholar at Princeton University, Carnegie-Mellon University, the University of California Los Angeles, Max Planck Institute for Human Development, Berlin, the University of Mannheim, Ben Gurion University of the Negev, Bilkent University, and INSEAD in both Fontainebleau and Singapore.
+He has been a visiting scholar at Princeton University, Carnegie-Mellon University, the University of California Los Angeles, Max Planck Institute for Human Development, Berlin, the University of Mannheim, Peter the Great St. Petersburg Polytechnic University, Bilkent University and INSEAD in both Fontainebleau and Singapore.